akorsun1/Movie-Industry-Analysis/README.md

 ## The Data

-The analysis is based on the datasets which can be found in the ZippedData folder.
+The analysis is based on the datasets which can be found in the data folder.
 It was provided by the Flatiron School.

 I have decided to use following data files: